 - In Brave New World, we have Team Quantum's Aeon.
 The rest of Team Quantum still count, but Aeon takes it further when he sucks Team Ebony in his stomach-mouth and puts them through Training from Hell.
 As a reward, they are now fearless and can use time-themed attacks, but are severely traumatized as a result.
 Even the rest of Team Quantum didn't like what he did.

 - In Mage: The Ascension, the protagonist faction is usually the Traditions as they fight against the "evil, soulless" Technocracy, making the protagonists of Panopticon Quest an Anti Hero Team.
 The Technocracy obviously has a different view as to who the heroes really are, but given the nature of the setting, most experienced mages or Enlightened Scientists would count as anti heroes.

-- The Guardians of the Galaxy are a straight-up bunch of anti-heroes, with the team being made up of thieves, career criminals, and assassins.
+- Guardians of the Galaxy: The eponymous Guardians are a straight-up bunch of anti-heroes, with the team being made up of thieves, career criminals, and assassins.

 - The Strike Team from The Shield

 - The military team from The Unit.
 They are a representation of real world US special operations soldiers like Delta Force, Seal Team Six, etc. They are highly trained, efficient, and ruthless.
 They will do anything needed to complete their missions.
 Although they operate by some rules and moral codes, they are trained to do things for which the average person would not have the stomach.

 - Team Leverage: Running down the list, we have an alcoholic ex-insurance agent who plans and runs cons, a grifter, a hitter with a very dark past, a computer hacker, and a world-class cat burglar.
 They Fight Crime! and are heroes to many people, but their methods are less than legal, and have involved hurting some innocent folks, as well.